 The Town and Country Planning (Brownfield Land Register) Regulations set out a requirement for local authorities to prepare, maintain and publish registers of previously developed (brownfield) land within their area that they consider appropriate for residential development.

-The regulations set out the criteria which local authorities should follow in preparing and publishing their register and require that the register should be published in a standard data format which has been set out by the government.
+The regulations set out the criteria that local authorities should follow in preparing and publishing their register and require that the register should be published in a standard data format which has been set out by the Government.